jaragunde/owncloud-android-library/README.md

 Using ownCloud Android library it will be the easiest way to communicate with ownCloud servers.
 Add this library in your project and integrate your application with ownCloud seamlessly.

+This fork removes includes all dependencies in source form, removing any binary jars.

 ### Install Library
 #### 2.1.
 Information how to get the library